jimmyqtran/jimmyqtran.github.io/index.md

 As a proud first-generation 🌱, low-income (FLI) college graduate, my story is deeply rooted in resilience and aspiration.
 Over 30 years ago, my parents fled Vietnam 🇻🇳 as war refugees, seeking a new beginning in the United States.
 The courage they’ve shown on their journey continues to inspire me to push boundaries and strive for excellence in all that I do.

 When I’m not delving into algorithms or teaching, you can find me exploring the rich world of espresso ☕.
 My favorite spot for coffee beans is [Andytown Coffee Roasters](https://www.andytownsf.com/).
+Also love powerlifting 🏋️‍♂️ and playing catch ⚾.